rclone/rclone/docs/content/bisync.md

 ### --resync

 This will effectively make both Path1 and Path2 filesystems contain a matching superset of all files.
-Path2 files that do not exist in Path1 will be copied to Path1, and the process will then copy the Path1 tree to Path2.
+By default, Path2 files that do not exist in Path1 will be copied to Path1, and the process will then copy the Path1 tree to Path2.

-The `--resync` sequence is roughly equivalent to:
+The `--resync` sequence is roughly equivalent to the following (but see [`--resync-mode`](#resync-mode) for other options):
 ```
 rclone copy Path2 Path1 --ignore-existing [--create-empty-src-dirs]
 rclone copy Path1 Path2 [--create-empty-src-dirs]